mrGit-bit/paddle/README.md

   - Displays a ranked list of paddle tennis players based on the number of matches won.
 - **🎮 Match Results**:
   - Registered users can add results for matches.
-  - Matches are between two teams of two players each.
+  - Each match involves two teams, with two players on each team.
   - Matches can include non-registered players by entering their names manually.
 - **📋 Player Details**:
   - View a detailed profile for each player, including all matches they’ve played.